roshan076/My-Portfolio/README.md

 - **Balance Sheet**: A project showcasing a company's balance sheet built using HTML and CSS, focusing on the use of pseudo-selectors for styling tables and enhancing layout accessibility.
 [View Project](./Web-Design/9.Balance-Sheet/index.html)

+- **fCC Cat Painting**: A playful illustration of a cat face built entirely using HTML and CSS, showcasing advanced use of shapes, positioning, and transformations to create an interactive, animated design.
+[View Project](./Web-Design/10.fCC-Cat-Painting/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.